 Blender Chocolate Ice Cream Recipe (vegan, banana-free)

-Though outside is a bit spring-chilly, my mind has long moved on to summer desserts so today was spent perfecting an ice cream treat.
-In fact, specifically, the fastest route possible to healthy blender chocolate ice cream, a recipe that doesn’t need an ice cream maker.
+Though outside is a bit spring-chilly, my mind has long moved on to summer desserts so today was spent perfecting an ice cream treat, blender chocolate ice cream.
+In fact, specifically, this is the fastest route possible to healthy blender chocolate ice cream, a recipe that doesn’t need an ice cream maker.

 A traditional way to make plant-based vegan ice cream is with frozen bananas.
 While I respect that fast method, we have an intolerance to bananas in our family so we must also find alternate routes.